 Outside the PAE, anglers are asked to voluntarily adopt ‘catch and release’ of any salmon they catch.

-Anglers are also being asked to use less harmful methods when they fish such flies with barbless hooks.
+Anglers are also asked to use less harmful methods when they fish such as flies with barbless hooks.
 Further guidance on ‘catch and release’ is available on the following page:

-Commercial salmon fishermen have also been asked by DCAL to voluntarily stop salmon fishing.
+DCAL has asked commercial salmon fishermen to voluntarily stop salmon fishing.

-Work is also ongoing to improve conditions in areas of rivers in which salmon spawn and their fry develop.
+Work is also ongoing to improve conditions in areas of rivers where salmon spawn and their fry develop.

-A question and answers document has been prepared to inform anglers of developments in salmon conservation over the next few years.
+A question and answers document is available to inform anglers of developments in salmon conservation over the next few years.
 To view this document visit the DCAL website by click the link below:

 Other fish are available

 Game anglers are encouraged to fish for other species in lakes and rivers as an alternative to salmon.
 These include brown and rainbow trout.
-Across the north there are numerous private waters, in addition to those in the DCAL PAE, with excellent fishing for species other than salmon.
-More information can be found at the link below.
+More information about where to fish can be found at the link below.

 Similar situation in other countries

-As well as England, Scotland and Wales, other European countries, North America and Russia face a similar situation.
+As well as England, Scotland and Wales, other European countries, North America and Russia have declining salmon stock.